tlubitz/SBtab/README.md

 ---

-The directories and their contents are:
+The SBtab repository consists of the following directories and contents:

 <b>definition table:</b><br>
 Default definitions of predefined SBtab table types.